CausewayDigital/Minecraft-EE-MakeCode/tutorials/seymour-island/task3.md

 Finally, encase the entire code within a further ``||loops:repeat X times||`` command.
 You will have to count how many blocks you need it to go forward.
 You are on your own for this last bit, good luck!

-(remember though, you can hit the Reset Agent button in the world at any time to try again)
+(remember though, you can hit the Reset Agent button in your phone at any time to move the agent back and try again)

 ```ghost